isocroft/isocroft/README.md

 <br><br><br>

 <h4 align="center">
-  This section is about what technologies I've worked with and what I use almost in my day-to-day activities.
+  This section is about the technologies I've worked with and what I use almost always in my day-to-day activities.
 </h4>
 <p align= "center"><b>My tech stack toolbox 🛠 includes the following:</p>